Pokemon Catching In Cardiff Bay

 These vary according to when you arrive.We paid around £20 for 1 adult and 3 kids but you can buy annual pass for the same price..

-We travelled by train which took over two and 1/2 hours but with 3 changes at we weren’t on the same train.I used our Friends & Family Railcard, which meant our journey cost just under £60.Prices without the card would be nearer to £80.
+We travelled by train which took over two and 1/2 hours with 3 changes.Chippenham to Bristol, Bristol to Cardiff Queen Street, Cardiff Queen Street to Cardiff Bay.I used our Friends & Family Railcard, which meant our journey cost just under £60.Prices without the card would be nearer to £80.

 Linking up to Coombe Mill for Country Kids